Programme Structure

 This course intends to introduce students with the principles and practices of financing, accounting and financial management for the public sector.
 Fundamental concepts and applications of financial management in a dynamic financial market environment will be covered in the course, to develop students' knowledge of fundamental financial management and their ability in understanding and applying relevant tools to make appropriate decisions concerning short-term and long-term financing, investing and financial planning for individual entities, including governments and other non-profit organisations.

-* FIN 7070 and ECON 7080 will be offered on a rotation basis
+* FIN 7070 will be offered on a rotation basis

 P.E.
 7010 Programme and Event Planning and Management 3 units